 We also have accessible toilets in public areas throughout the hotel, and lifts to all floors.

-Jurys Inn Prague offers a stylish on-site bar for those wishing to relax with a beverage after soaking up the capital’s culture and attractions or a long day of business.
+Jurys Inn Prague offers a stylish on-site bar, perfect for those wishing to relax with a beverage after soaking up the capital’s culture and attractions or a long day of business.

 Whether you are planning a meeting, training session or a sales presentation, Jurys Meetings are perfectly tailored to the business traveller.

-The Old Town Hall and Astronomical Clock is a leisurely 20 minute walk from Jurys Inn Prague
+The Old Town Hall and Astronomical Clock is a leisurely 20-minute walk from Jurys Inn Prague.

 Prague is full of beautiful historic architectural styles and the Old Bridge Tower is no exception.
 Considered one of the best examples of High Gothic architecture in all of Europe, the bridge tower forms the entrance to the Charles Bridge from Old Town.

-Although originally built for defence, the building features many sculptural decorations with unique and beautiful statues and reliefs making it an important part of the Royal Way and a Prague monument not to be missed.
+Although originally built for defence, the building features many sculptural decorations with unique and beautiful statues and reliefs, making it an important part of the Royal Way and a Prague monument not to be missed.

 Opening hours are dependent on the time of year but roughly vary between 10am to 6-10pm.
-The Tower is a 25 minute walk from Jurys Inn Prague and full admission costs around £2.50.
+The Tower is a 25-minute walk from Jurys Inn Prague and full admission costs around £2.50.

-U HoudkÅ¯ is a cheap neighbourhood pub with hearty brews from the Český Krumlov area (served in light and dark versions) with typical Czech pub food and within an easy 25 minute walk from our hotel.
+U HoudkÅ¯ is a cheap neighbourhood pub with hearty brews from the ÄŒeský Krumlov area (served in light and dark versions) with typical Czech pub food and an easy 25-minute walk from our hotel.

-U VejvodÅ¯: A leisurely 24 minute walk takes you to U Vejvodů which offers a great range of great local beers at a good price (£1.20 for half a litre).
-The decor is beautifully unique and provides a fantastic atmosphere to enjoy a drink or two.
+U VejvodÅ¯: A leisurely 24 minute walk takes you to U VejvodÅ¯, which offers a range of local beers at a good price (£1.20 for half a litre).
+The decor is unique, and provides a fantastic atmosphere in which to enjoy a drink or two.